kongulov/kongulov.dev/_posts/2022-07-18-how-to-register-and-use-the-laravel-service-providers.md

 The beauty of this approach is that you can easily replace the implementation `DemoOne` with another class.

 Let's say you want to use an implementation `DemoTwo` instead of `DemoOne`.
-In this case, you just need to make the following changes to the service provider `EnvatoCustomServiceProvider.php`.
+In this case, you just need to make the following changes to the service provider `DemoCustomServiceProvider.php`.

 Now let's make small changes to the code